 - Store operations: Opening and closing duties, new merchandise procedures, contact references, how everything is organized, etc.

 - Sales: Making suggestions, upselling and cross-selling, best-selling products, product knowledge, etc.

 - Computer/POS operations: Ringing up customers, conducting returns, printing tags, running reports, pulling daily numbers, etc.

 - Loyalty program: Acquisition of new members, what the program includes, signing people up, etc.

 - Perks: Parking, overtime rate, employee discounts, commission structure, events or odd hours, etc.

 Typically, onboarding training will take between two to three weeks for retail jobs; by that time, you should have reviewed all the topics in your training plan, and associates should feel ready to work solo.
 Obviously, you should still be available to your staff for questions at any point, but they should have baseline confidence by the end of their initial onboarding to handle the store on their own.

 The most successful retail operations incorporate ongoing training well after employees are onboarded.
 Regular staff meetings to train on new products and initiatives, on-the-floor coaching and feedback around customer interactions and sales opportunities, and role-playing customer service scenarios are all part of growing a stellar and cohesive retail team.

-For example, at my store, we would have a monthly, company-wide training session where we would meet an hour before opening to review an area of training with our managers.
-This was great because it allowed shop managers to review areas that were lapsing, go over key customer service stuff before big events, and it kept staff fresh and on their toes.
+For example, at my store, we would have a monthly, company-wide training session an hour before opening to review an area of training with our managers.
+This was great because it allowed shop managers to review areas that were lapsing, go over key customer service initiatives before big events, and keep staff fresh and on their toes.